dfinity/sdk/docs/cli-reference/dfx-canister.md

 dfx canister status hello_world
 ```

-To check the status for all of the canisters you have deployed on the `ic` {platform}, you can run the following command:
+To check the status for all of the canisters you have deployed on the `ic` Internet Computer, you can run the following command:

 ``` bash
 dfx canister --network=ic status --all